School Profile

 Graduation Requirements

 All students must earn a minimum of 24 credits to graduate.
-All students are required to take Aviation Careers and Aerospace Engineering along with their core courses.
-In addition, all students commit to taking at least on AP class during their time at RAHS.
+All students are required to complete a minimum of 40 hours of community service.
+9th grade students are required to take Aviation Careers and Aerospace Engineering along with their core courses.
+In addition, all students commit to taking at least one AP class during their time at RAHS.

-A range of elective courses are available to students including 4 years of World Language, Aviation Photography, Leadership, Yearbook, Fight by Design, Robotics, Astronomy, Digital Electronics, Aerospace Engineering, CAD Engineering, Journalism, Fine Arts, Computer Programming, Aviation Business, and Aviation Entrepreneurship.
+A range of elective courses are available to students including 4 years of World Language, Aviation Photography, Leadership, Yearbook, Robotics, Astronomy, Advanced Aerospace Engineering, CAD Engineering, Journalism, Fine Arts, Computer Programming, and Aviation Business Entrepreneurship.

 College Planning and Preparation